 If you were injured on the job as a first responder/EMS worker, the knowledgeable workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you recover maximum benefits for your injury.

 Job Hazards and Risks

 According to a study conducted by the NHTSA and the National Institute for Occupational Safety and Health (NIOSH) on EMS work-injury emergency room visits, some types of injuries are more common among EMS providers than other workers.
-These include: injuries due to body motion such as repetitive stress injuries and lifting injuries; exposure to harmful substances; slips, trips and falls; motor vehicle accidents; and workplace violence.
+These include injuries due to body motion such as repetitive stress injuries and lifting injuries; exposure to harmful substances; slips, trips and falls; motor vehicle accidents; and workplace violence.
 The following are some of the most common job hazards and risks associated with first responders/EMS workers:

-Assault (workplace violence): First responders often do not know what they are about to encounter when they arrive on scene.
+Assault (workplace violence): First responders often do not know what they are about to encounter when they arrive on the scene.
 Intoxicated or combative patients may become violent and hit, kick, punch or bite EMS workers when they are being restrained or treated.

-Blood-borne pathogens: Sick patients may spit or cough up bodily fluids, exposing EMS workers to blood-borne pathogens such as Hepatitis B, Hepatitis C and Human Immunodeficiency Virus (HIV), especially when the worker is not wearing the proper face mask or other personal protective equipment (PPE).
+Blood-borne pathogens: Sick patients may spit or cough up bodily fluids, exposing EMS workers to blood-borne pathogens such as Hepatitis B, Hepatitis C, and Human Immunodeficiency Virus (HIV), especially when the worker is not wearing the proper face mask or other personal protective equipment (PPE).